 Our workshops are held at various sites around Boulder County.
 If you have a site to suggest, or you know of land (bare or built-on) that we may be able to develop into a more comprehensive folk school location, please contact us at firstname.lastname@example.org or 720-383-4406.

 For more information about folk schools, and the folk school movement visit our Resources page.

-As Colorado’s folk school, the Living Arts School is committed to creating a haven for “folks” of all ages to pursue a unique and life-changing education–one that focuses on the renewal of traditional living skills, crafts and music.
-We believe that it feels good and is meaningful to make things for ourselves and each other, and that we make new connections to ourselves in the process.
-We seek to enrich our community’s cultural and artistic legacy, and to support a movement of the people towards heart-centered resiliency and awake, aware living.
+As Colorado’s folk school, the Living Arts School is committed to creating a haven for “folks” of all ages to pursue a unique and life-changing education–one that focuses on the renewal of traditional living skills, crafts and music, and in deepening our relationship with the natural world.
+We believe that it feels good and is meaningful to make things for ourselves and each other, and that we make new connections to ourselves and our environment by spending time in nature.
+We seek to enrich our community’s natural, cultural and artistic legacy, and to support a movement of the people towards heart-centered resiliency and awake, aware living.

 Elizabeth Uhrich became interested in starting a folk school in Boulder County right around the time she realized that she would like to become a “student of her hands”.
 When researching where she might be able to acquire the skills she needed to raise bees and chickens, can her own jelly and build a compost pile, she discovered that, in Boulder County, educational opportunities on these topics were few and far between.
 She knew that there were others like her, interested in a complete “folk” education,–and so the Living Arts School was born.